system76/tech-docs/src/models/thelio-major-r3/repairs.md

 6. The new fan's cable should be oriented towards the front-right corner of the case.
     - The cable runs along the inner corner of the case, and does not pass through any of the cable management holes.

-## Removing the CPU shroud:
+## Removing the CPU duct:

-The CPU shroud guides airflow through the CPU cooler.
+The CPU duct guides airflow through the CPU cooler.
 It covers the CPU and partially obstructs the RAM slots, top GPU, and spare 2.5" drive screws.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 7 minutes
 **Difficulty:** Easy <span style="color:green;">●</span>

-### Steps to remove the CPU shroud:
+### Steps to remove the CPU duct:

 1. Follow the steps above to [remove the top case](#removing-the-top-case) and [remove the GPU brace](#replacing-the-gpu).
     - The GPU can also optionally be removed to provide more room for working with the components.